Test Strip Subscription Guide

 - Bypass the complex healthcare system.
 No prescription needed, and Diathrive doesn’t process insurance.
 So nobody limits how many times you can check per day.

 - Free meter, case, lancing device and lancets with your first order.
 Always free shipping on your subscription within the USA.

 - Free Diabetes education mobile app.
 Learn from diabetes professionals in the palm of your hand at your own pace (iOS or Android).

 - HSA and FSA can be used to buy their products.

 - An offering of other products available such as insulin pen needles.

-- 100% money-back guarantee and a 5-year warranty on meters.
+- 100 percent money-back guarantee and a five-year warranty on meters.

 - Diathrive‘s current meter does not have a Bluetooth connection, however, it’s in development.

 - Diathrive does not yet have a mobile app to sync blood sugar numbers and view data.
 Users can purchase a cable available so users can upload their readings to a PC-based program.